-This research also illustrates the diverse nature of current ethnic group categories and calls for a rethink of the categories that we use to understand educational achievement in British schools.
+This research illustrates the diverse nature of current ethnic group categories and calls for a rethink of the categories that we use to understand educational achievement in British schools.
 Researching the achievement of different ethnic groups in British schools is complicated by the problem of categorisation under groups which are too broadly defined nationally as Black African, White Other, Black Other, Indian, Pakistani, Other Ethnic Group etc. As a result of the lack of detailed ethnically based data, there are limitations in past research into different ethnic groups.
 The absence of detailed national data which identifies patterns of achievement of ethnic minority children of African, Asian and European heritage in British schools, places serious constraints on effective targeting policies and developments at national and local level.
-As Von Ahn et al (2011) and Demie et al (2011) have so eloquently articulated, this study suggests that language spoken provides a better means to understand the relationship between ethnicity and educational achievement.
-There is, therefore, a clear requirement for further research into language groups whose needs are obscured in the White Other ethnic category, speaking languages such as Polish, Albanian, German, Spanish, French, Portuguese, Italian, Turkish, Greek, Lithuanian etc. Similarly obscured are the Indian ethnic group who mainly tend to speak Gujarati, Punjabi and Hindi; the Pakistani ethnic group who tend to speak Urdu, Punjabi and the Black African ethnic group which masks the performance of pupils who tend to speak many different languages including English, Yoruba, Somali, Twi-Fante, French, Igbo, Krio, Tigrinya, Lingala, Arabic, Ga, Swahili, Luganda, Amharic, Portuguese, Shona, German, Fang, Manding, Runyakata, Temne and Zulu etc. to gain a fuller picture of their educational achievements.
+As Von Ahn et al (2011) and Demie et al (2011) have articulated, this study suggests that language spoken provides a better means to understand the relationship between ethnicity and educational achievement.
+There is, therefore, a clear requirement for further research into language groups whose needs are obscured in the White Other ethnic category, speaking languages such as Polish, Albanian, German, Spanish, French, Portuguese, Italian, Turkish, Greek, Lithuanian etc. Similarly obscured are the Indian ethnic group who mainly tend to speak Gujarati, Punjabi and Hindi; the Pakistani ethnic group who tend to speak Urdu and Punjabi as well as smaller numbers of Pashto, Pahari and Hindko and the Black African ethnic group which masks the performance of pupils who tend to speak many different languages including Igbo, Yoruba, Somali, Akan Twi-Fante, French, Krio, Tigrinya, Lingala, Arabic, Swahili, Luganda, Amharic, Portuguese and Shona to gain a fuller picture of their educational achievements.